 As a surprise for their 60th wedding anniversary in 2007, Prince Philip took the Queen back to the island (and also to Broadlands, a country house in Hampshire, where they spent their wedding night).

 On 14 November 1948, Elizabeth and Philip became parents for the first time to a son, Charles – now the longest-serving heir apparent in British history.
-Two years later, on 15 August 1950, Elizabeth gave birth to a daughter, Anne.
-In the years that followed, two more sons arrived: Andrew, on 19 February 1960, and Edward, on 10 March 1964.
+Three more children arrived in the years that followed: Anne, on 15 August 1950; Andrew, on 19 February 1960; and Edward, on 10 March 1964.